Homegoing (Gyasi novel)

 Homegoing is the debut historical fiction novel by Ghanaian-American author Yaa Gyasi, published in 2016.
-Each chapter in the novel follows a different descendant of an Asante woman named Maame, starting in the 18th century with her two daughters, who are half-sisters, separated by circumstance: Effia marries James Collins, the British governor in charge of Cape Coast Castle, while her half-sister Esi is held captive in the dungeons below.
+Each chapter in the novel follows a different descendant of an Asante woman named Maame, starting in the 18th century with her two daughters, who are half-sisters, separated by circumstance: Effia marries James Collins, the British governor in charge of Cape Coast Castle, while her half-sister Esi is sadly held captive in the dungeons below.
 Subsequent chapters follow their children and following generations.
+The chapters go into detail and speak about their individual and very interesting experiences.

 The novel was selected in 2016 for the National Book Foundation's 5 Under 35 award, the National Book Critics Circle's John Leonard Award for Best First Book, and was longlisted for the Dylan Thomas Prize in 2017.
 It received the Hemingway Foundation/PEN Award for 2017, an American Book Award, and the Vilcek Prize for Creative Promise in Literature.